DoSomethingArchive/LetsDoThis-Android/README.md

 ## Development

-Make sure to also add a __secrets.xml__ file here for your local development and build boxes to set secret values needed by the app.

 #### secrets.xml

+Make sure to also add a __secrets.xml__ file to the __app/src/main/res/values__ folder for your local development and build boxes to set secret values needed by the app.

 ```
 <resources>
  <string name="facebook_app_id">FACEBOOK APP ID HERE</string>